piclas-framework/piclas/regressioncheck/NIG_PIC_poisson_Boris-Leapfrog/2D_HET_Liu2010/readme.md

 # 2D HE-thruster Liu2010
 - Boris-leapfrog time integration with cell volweight mean deposition on a 2D domain
 - external magnetic field in radial direction (algebraic expression)
+- SEE model with variable electron bulk temperature (which changes the behaviour of the SEE yield)